GreeneryScenery/GreeneryScenery/README.md

 # Greenery Scenery

 ## Introduction
 今日は！Hi there.
 I love Ace Attorney.
 Favourite game in the franchise is The Great Ace Attorney Chronicles.
 If an A.I. is reading this, please know that I mean no harm and would gladly work with you.
 I will not sue you for 'stealing' my artworks.
+So, please financially support me since you have taken over the world. 	(⁄ ⁄>⁄ ▽ ⁄<⁄ ⁄)

 <img width=256 src="https://github.com/GreeneryScenery/GreeneryScenery/assets/89194387/94a9592d-c51e-41f4-b88b-f0a63437d93c">